matthew-brett/dash-grant/case_for_support.md

 governance, and approach to community input/feedback.
 You do not need to duplicate information captured in the Capability to Deliver. ~0.5 pages.
 -->

+Matthew Brett (MB) will lead the project.
+All the co-PIs will form a board, to which MB will report every six months, in an all-hands day-long review meeting.
+During the project we will form working groups for each iteration of the courses we deploy.
+These will typically be two teachers and two reviewers, where at least one team member will have development expertise in order to refine working process for building and deploying materials, and feeding back to the development consultant team.
+For four weeks prior to the course to one week following we will have a weekly short review meeting, and thrice weekly 30 minute stand-up meetings to feed back on progress and obstacles.

+We will record bugs, errors in documentation or desirable features using the usual Github / version control features.

+We will set up a mailing list for the team members, and a Discourse forum for the project, to encourage questions and feedback from the widest possible range of teachers and students.